Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XeUtzOBJhrA.md

 # [August 24th, 2021 Livestream](../2021-08-24.md)
 ## Q&A: Will there ever be teleportation?
 https://www.youtube.com/watch?v=XeUtzOBJhrA
-This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: Teleporters?](./yt-UdJROx6rvdg.md) [https://www.youtube.com/watch?v=UdJROx6rvdg](https://www.youtube.com/watch?v=UdJROx6rvdg)
+This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: Will there ever be teleportation in the game?](./yt-OyiCY_Hm0mo.md) [https://www.youtube.com/watch?v=OyiCY_Hm0mo](https://www.youtube.com/watch?v=OyiCY_Hm0mo)

 ### Topics